 Thank you for asking such an interesting question.
 It must be challenging for you to continue to feel the threat of being sent to a psychiatric hospital against your wishes and being forced to stay there to undergo inpatient treatment.

-The reality is that the condition obsessive compulsive disorder can be readily treated and most patients are treated in the outpatient setting.
-Most patients respond very well to SSRIs (group of medications) and a form of psychotherapy called exposure with response prevention.
-With the right medications and psychological treatment you can get well, have a normal life and pursue your life goals again.
+The reality is that the condition obsessive compulsive disorder can be readily treated, and most patients are treated in the outpatient setting.
+Most patients respond very well to SSRIs (a group of medications) and a form of psychotherapy called exposure with response prevention.
+With the right medications and psychological treatment, you can get well, have a normal life, and pursue your life goals again.

 Most patients with OCD are not aggressive or suicidal, and hence they may not be forced to stay in a psychiatric hospital against their wishes.
 Most of them have insight into their problems and will readily comply with the instructions given by the therapist.